robwierzbowski/modern-js/README.md

 - No need for other CSS precompiler features (vars, funcs).
 Modern CSS is the 🐝's 🦵🏼.
 - Looks like the `?inline` loader/query param doesn't work with NodeNext imports enabled.
 Right now my modules are being injected in HEAD -- check if they're extracted in build. _Edit_: well, there's my answer: https://vitejs.dev/guide/features.html#css-code-splitting

+### Testing

+##### Jest ✅ vs node-test-runner vs Ava

+There's a [new test runner native to node](https://glebbahmutov.com/blog/trying-node-test-runner/).
+But I don't think it's ready for wide usage.
+Aside from the lack of community support with linters, etc., due to newness, the output on failed tests is not on par with other options.

+We could look at Ava again.
+I'm thinking Jest is probably best for familiarity and wide usage.

+##### React Testing Library

+Is there an alternate?
+At this time I don't think so.

 ##### Etc.

 - [https://browserslist.dev/](https://browserslist.dev/) is a nice little resource for visualizing browserslist query results.